Skip to main content

 Re-adding providers

-Different providers with the same token can be added multiple times in the metadata of a module or controller, but DI will choose the last provider added (there is an exception to this rule, but it only applies to multi-providers):
+Different providers with the same token can be added many times in module or controller metadata, but DI will choose the provider that was added last (exceptions to this rule apply only for multi-providers):

 import { featureModule } from '@ditsmod/core';